AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54106-correcting-turkish-accented-product-sorting-issue.md

 ---
 title: 'ACSD-54106: Rectifying Turkish accented character sorting in product category'
-description: Apply the ACSD-54106 patch to fix the Adobe Commerce issue where category product sorting by name for Turkish accented characters in incorrect.
+description: Apply the ACSD-54106 patch to fix the Adobe Commerce issue where category product sorting by name for Turkish accented characters is incorrect.
 feature: Categories, Products, Search
 role: Admin
 ---
 # ACSD-54106: Rectifying Turkish accented character sorting in product category

-The ACSD-54106 patch fixes the issue where category product sorting by name for Turkish accented characters in incorrect.
+The ACSD-54106 patch fixes the issue where category product sorting by name for Turkish accented characters is incorrect.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.39 is installed.
 The patch ID is ACSD-54106.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions